 Rather than make a whole three-course meal, opt for lots of small canapés – choose clever ingredients to save on tricky assembly and arduous cooking.
 Flour wraps can be utilised to great effect – just spread them with cheese and your a topping, then roll into spirals or rotollos.

 Ready-made Yorkshire puddings are great for quickly filling with pastrami and horseradish, while crackers and rye bread make instant toasts.
 If you don’t have time to hit the shops, our storecupboard canapé ideas use up everyday ingredients – remember, ready-made pastry rolls and cases are your friends.

 Christmas for two

-If you’re throwing a pre-Christmas dinner for a partner before you part ways later in the month, push the boat out by throwing a three course feast.
-Game birds are right in season, and choices like guinea fowl and pheasant are the perfect size for serving two people.
-If you really want to make a day of it, serve a brunch and selection of snacks to dip into too – our complete Christmas menu for two will offer inspiration.
+If you’re throwing a pre-Christmas dinner for a partner before you part ways later in the month, push the boat out by throwing a three-course feast.
+Game birds are in season, and choices such as guinea fowl and pheasant are the perfect size to serve two.
+If you really want to make a day of it, serve brunch and selection of snacks too – our complete Christmas menu for two will offer inspiration.